ESMS PTA & SLT Q&A

 o meet the criteria for membership (see above Who is a member of the PTA?).

-• You must be nominated or self-nominated via e-mail Mshahparikh.firstname.lastname@example.org detailing the name and position, submitting the form at the end of this document by e-mail or to Beth Servetar in the office, or from the floor at the May PTA meeting on May 19, 2022 at 9:30 AM
+• You must be nominated or self-nominated via e-mail detailing the name and position, submitting the form at the end of this document by e-mailing the nomination committee.

 • A candidate does not need to be present at the election to run for office